JBenda/inkcpp/README.md

 ## Next Steps

 I am currently working toward a 1.0 release.
 You can track my progress here: https://github.com/brwarner/inkcpp/projects/1

-### Glaring Omissions

-The big things we're missing right now are:

-* Fallback functions for externals.
-* Variable observers
-* Lists and whatever cool, crazy stuff Ink has been adding recently.
-* Robust tests using ink-proof.

 ## Dependencies
 The compiler depends on Nlohmann's JSON library and the C++ STL.